lyft/cartography/docs/usage/tutorial.md

 - `anonymous_access` indicates whether the asset allows access without needing to specify an identity.

 	- **S3 buckets**: `anonymous_access` is set to `True` on an S3 bucket if this bucket has an S3Acl with a policy applied to it that allows the [predefined AWS "Authenticated Users" or "All Users" groups](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#specifying-grantee-predefined-groups) to access it.
 These determinations are made by using the [policyuniverse](https://github.com/Netflix-Skunkworks/policyuniverse) library.

+## Extending Cartography with Analysis Jobs
+You can add your own custom attributes and relationships without writing Python code!
+Here's [how](../dev/writing-analysis-jobs.md).